When my kids were small, they all loved the petting zoo.

 And I’m sharing them with all of you today!

 Read on to see how you can get these cute puppet printables free!

-To make these farm paper bag puppets, you’ll need the following: (Affiliate links are provided here for convenience.
+To make these farm paper bag puppets, you’ll need the following: (This post contains affiliate links.
 For details, see our Disclosure Policy.)